Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

    > },
    > ```

-1. If you do not have an existing database and tables needed for token caching, you can execute the `dotnet sql-cache create` command to create the table for you.
+1. If you do not have a tables needed for token caching, you can execute the `dotnet sql-cache create` command to create the table for you.
 To do that, follow the steps below.

     ```powershell
     dotnet tool install --global dotnet-sql-cache
     dotnet sql-cache create "Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=MY_TOKEN_CACHE_DATABASE;Integrated Security=True;" dbo TokenCache
     ```

+   > The database **should exist** before running the above command!

 - In case you want to deploy your app in Sovereign or national clouds, ensure the `GraphApiUrl` option matches the one you want.
 By default this is Microsoft Graph in the Azure public cloud